ancheeji/student/_posts/Foundation/B-tools_and_equipment/2025-11-04-sprint-3-blog.md

 ## 💡 Program Function & Purpose

-- **Purpose:** To inform players about digital literacy, focusing on the ethics and risks of sharing data online.
+- **Purpose:** To inform players about how microblogs work, how to surf the internet safely and focusing on the ethics and risks of sharing data online.
 - **Category:** Educational / Awareness (Social Media and Privacy).
 - **Inputs:** User navigation clicks and selections.
-- **Outputs:** Informational paragraphs and visuals about APIs and PII.
+- **Outputs:** Informational paragraphs and visuals about mircoblogs, APIs, and PII.
 - **Frontend:** HTML/CSS-based design for layout and readability.
 - **Backend:** JSON and APIs for connecting data segments (conceptual simulation).